-The 1996 Incentive Stock Program authorizes the granting of stock options, replacement stock options, stock appreciation rights, limited stock appreciation rights, restricted stock awards, restricted stock units, performance units and foreign qualified benefits.
-Stock options, replacement stock options and restricted stock awards and units comprise the majority of benefits that have been granted and are currently outstanding under this program.
-In 2008, Abbott granted 20,544,577 stock options, 4,425,398 replacement stock options, 829,491 restricted stock awards and 567,624 restricted stock units under the program.
+The 2009 Incentive Stock Program authorizes the granting of nonqualified stock options, replacement stock options, restricted stock awards, restricted stock units, performance awards, foreign benefits and other share-based awards.
+Stock options, replacement stock options and restricted stock awards and units comprise the majority of benefits that have been granted and are currently outstanding under this program and a prior program.
+In 2009, Abbott granted 1,783,300 stock options, 1,449,301 replacement stock options, 1,278,467 restricted stock awards and 5,677,322 restricted stock units under this program.
+In addition, 2,899,411 options were issued in connection with the conversion of Advanced Medical Optics, Inc. options to Abbott options.
 The purchase price of shares under option must be at least equal to the fair market value of the common stock on the date of grant, and the maximum term of an option is 10 years.
 Options vest equally over three years except for replacement options, which vest in six months.
 Options granted before January 1, 2005 included a replacement feature.
 Except for options outstanding that have a replacement feature, options granted after December 31, 2004 do not include a replacement feature.
 When an employee tenders mature shares to Abbott upon exercise of a stock option, a replacement stock option may be granted equal to the amount of shares tendered.
 Replacement options are granted at the then current market price for a term that expires on the date of the underlying option grant.
 Upon a change in control of Abbott, all outstanding stock options become fully exercisable, and all terms and conditions of all restricted stock awards and units are deemed satisfied.
-Restricted stock awards granted generally vest between 3 and 5 years and for restricted stock awards that vest over 5 years, no more than onethird of the award vests in any one year upon Abbott reaching a minimum return on equity target.
+Restricted stock awards generally vest between 3 and 5 years and for restricted stock units vest over 5 years, no more than one-third of the award vests in any one year upon Abbott reaching a minimum return on equity target.
 Restricted stock units vest over three years and upon vesting, the recipient receives one share of Abbott stock for each vested restricted stock unit.
 The aggregate fair market value of restricted stock awards and units is recognized as expense over the service period.
 Restricted stock awards and settlement of vested restricted stock units are issued out of treasury shares.
-Abbott issues new shares for exercises of stock options.
+Abbott generally issues new shares for exercises of stock options.
 Abbott does not have a policy of purchasing its shares relating to its share-based programs.
-At January 1, 2009, approximately 56 million shares were reserved for future grants under the 1996 Program.
-Subsequent to year-end, the Board of Directors granted approximately 8 million stock options and restricted stock awards and units from this reserve.
+At December 31, 2009, approximately 220 million shares were reserved for future grants, including 175 million shares authorized by Abbott's shareholders in April 2009.
+Subsequent to year-end, the reserve was reduced by approximately 23 million shares for stock options and restricted stock awards and units granted by the Board of Directors.